 The CPC30220 – CERTIFICATE III IN CARPENTRY (CRICOS Course Code: 106616J) is a nationally recognised qualification for those looking for the skills and expertise required for a successful and rewarding career working in carpentry.

 Potential Jobs: Carpenter (commercial, formwork, residential)

-This qualification contains the following 20 core units of competency and 14 elective units of competency.
+This qualification contains the following 27 core units of competency and 7 elective units of competency.
 All units must be successfully achieved to receive the qualification.
-There are no core units of competency for this qualification:

 - CPCCCA2002 – Use carpentry tools & equipment

 - CPCCCA2011 – Handle carpentry materials